RELATES TO: KRS 13B, 45.237, 205.231, 7 C.F.R. 273.15

 (4) If a participant or authorized representative speaks a language other than English, the cabinet shall insure that the hearing procedures are translated and explained in accordance with 7 C.F.R.
 273.15(i).

-(5) An administrative hearing shall be conducted in accordance with KRS Chapter 13B, this administrative regulation, and the Correspondence from the Office of Attorney General dated June 4, 2014.
+(5) An administrative hearing shall be conducted in accordance with KRS Chapter 13B, this administrative regulation, the Correspondence from the Office of Attorney General dated June 4, 2014, and the Correspondence from the Office of Attorney General dated April 5, 2012.

 Section 2.
 Notification of Hearing Rights.
-(1) At the time of application, a participant shall receive written notification of the:
+(1) When a participant applies, he or she shall receive written notification of the:

 (a) Right to a hearing;